KamilMr/lab/nodejs/strace-testing-node/readme.md

-I've got to have docker installed.
+You need to have Docker installed.

 ```bash
 # I noticed there are some issues when building the image so sometimes it needs to be run twice.
 This